 Instructions

-- Add the wedges to a large bowl, sprinkle 1 teaspoon salt and ½ teaspoon of black pepper evenly over the wedges and toss to coat.
-Then sprinkle a further 1 teaspoon salt and ½ teaspoon of black pepper and toss once again.
+• Add the wedges to a large bowl, sprinkle 1 tsp salt and ½ tsp of black pepper evenly over the wedges and toss to coat.
+Then sprinkle a further 1 tsp salt and ½ tsp of black pepper and toss once again.

-- Drizzle 3-4 tablespoon olive oil over the wedges, and add ½ cup of grated parmesan cheese using your hands to mix until well combined.
+• Drizzle 3-4 tbsp olive oil over the wedges, and add 1/2 cup of grated parmesan cheese using your hands to mix until well combined.

 Leave a Reply